millerms/RecoveryDharmaBVT/index.md

 Our practices are grounded in the Four Noble Truths and the Eightfold Path.
 This site is a hub for Vermont-based offerings and a living resource for anyone interested in this way of recovery.

+> “This program leads to recovery from addiction to substances like alcohol and drugs and from process addictions like sex, gambling, pornography, technology, work, codependence, shopping, eating, media, self-harm, lying, stealing, and obsessive worrying.”
+> — *Recovery Dharma, p.
+X*

 <hr class="zen-divider">

 #### Explore the Site